MileHacker Logo

 Mobile Connectivity

 The main mobile providers in the U.S. Are AT&T, Verizon, and T-Mobile.
 They all have prepaid plans for travelers.
 Coverage is excellent in urban areas and along major highways.
-However, it can be uneven or absent in remote mountain regions, national parks, and some coastal areas.
+However, it can be uneven or absent in remote mountain regions, national parks, and a few coastal areas.
 Verizon generally has the widest rural coverage.

 Tips for SIMs & eSIMs